shark-cmd/rag-txt-pdf-frontend/README.md

 ## Usage

-Once the application is running, you can access the web interface in your browser.
+Once the application is running, open the frontend and use the left panel to ingest content:

--   **Add documents**: Use the "Upload File" button to upload your documents.
+-   **Upload File**: PDF, DOCX, or TXT
--   **Add text**: Paste text into the text area and click "Add Text" to add it to your knowledge base.
+-   **Add Text**: Paste raw text and add it to your knowledge base
+-   **Crawl Website**: Enter a URL; the backend will fetch using a desktop User-Agent, clean and index the content
--   **Chat**: Type your questions into the chat input and get answers from your documents.
+-   **Chat**: Ask questions in the right panel; responses are grounded in your indexed data

 ## Project Structure